dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 ([Tracking issue #587](http://dartbug.com/587))

-## Named params and optional params are orthogonal
+## Named optional params and positional optional params are specified differently

 In pre-M1 Dart there was one syntax for defining named parameters and optional parameters.
 This prevented you from expressing one without the other.